tsudalab/MCTS-RNA/README.md

 # MCTS-RNA
 MCTS-RNA is a tool for RNA inverse folding problem based on Monte Carlo Tree Search method.
 MCTS-RNA can design nested RNA structures and pseudoknot structures with user designed constraints: wide range and precise GC-content constraint and GC-content devation constraint.
 # Requirements
-1.RNAfold of [ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/index.html). needs to be installed for designing nested structures.
+1.RNAfold of [ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/index.html) needs to be installed for designing nested structures.

-2.pKiss is required for designing pseudoknot structures.
+2.[pKiss](http://bibiserv2.cebitec.uni-bielefeld.de/pkiss) is required for designing pseudoknot structures.

-2.Python required version is at least version 2.7.
+2.[Python](https://www.python.org/) required version is at least version 2.7.

-3.Python library of Numpy need to be installed.
+3.Python library of [Numpy](http://www.numpy.org/) need to be installed.

 # Installation
 You can download the python script MCTS-RNA.py and save it in the executable paths of your computer, run this script from the shell.